Modbus-Monitor/docs/docs/products/xpf/user-guide.md

 ## 1. Introduction

-**Modbus Monitor XPF** is a Windows application for working with Modbus devices.
+**Modbus Monitor XPF** is a versatile Windows application for facilitating communication between a Windows-based PC and Modbus Client or Server devices.
 It handles both Client (Master) and Server (Slave) operations and supports all common Modbus variants: TCP/IP, Serial RTU, Serial ASCII, and RTU/ASCII over TCP.

 ![Modbus Monitor XPF Main Interface](../../assets/screenshots/xpf-main-interface.png){ .screenshot-shadow }

+**One of the standout features** of Modbus Monitor XPF is its **dual functionality** - it encompasses both a Modbus Client and a Modbus Server **within a single application, running simultaneously**.
+This dual capability, combined with support for both Modbus Serial and Modbus TCP protocols, makes it an invaluable tool for various Modbus communication needs.

 **What you can do with it:**